Sogn Studentby: Student culture

 In 1994 the restaurant was closed, and a student group led by members of committee:Leieboerutvalget worked towards overtaking SIO and running the place themselves.
 Deputy of the committee Peter Lenda managed together with 13 friends at Sogn to form a committee in 1997, and then together with SiO administration, they managed to renovate/rebuild the restaurant with NOK 2.5 million.
 Initially, they had worked towards using one of the other buildings at Sogn Studentby.
 They failed in asking money from Norwegian businesses with a folder sent out to 400, but got some money from Solofondet, and SiO gave money to interior.
-The initial board had eight members (chair, debutee, event executive, interior executive, tech executive, PR executive, activity executive, and economics executive).
+The initial board had eight members (chair, deputee, event executive, interior executive, tech executive, PR executive, activity executive, and economics executive).
 Some time later the volunteer executive was also made a member of the board.
 They aimed at making the house available to different kinds of activities.
 Students could rent a room for band rehearsals, and they had a stage.
 Doors opened January 1998 at "Amatøren", named after Lars Saabye Christensen's debut novel with the same name, about a student living in Sogn Studentby.